csyonghe/SpireMiniEngine/README.md

-# GameEngine
+# SpireMiniEngine

-GameEngine is mini engine that demonstrates how to use Spire to manange shader library and generate shaders for different platforms.
+SpireMiniEngine is mini engine that demonstrates how to use Spire to manange shader library and generate shaders for different platforms.

 ## How to Run:
 - Open "GameEngine.sln" in Visual Studio 2015.